ITHelpDec/CPP-Concurrency-in-Action/Chapter 09 - Advanced thread management/README.md

 I'll take the author's word that this is the easiest way to handle passing a a move-only `std::packaged_task<>` - a few similar throwbacks to previous exampmles with opting for `std::invoke_result_t` over the deprecated `std::result_of`, and choosing `std::make_unique` over raw calls to `operator new` for better exception safety ([PR](https://github.com/anthonywilliams/ccia_code_samples/pull/46) here).

+One thing that stood out, though, is the data race when adding tasks to our multithreaded queue - on quite a few instances there was undefined behaviour when trying to square the contents of a 10-element vector.
+It could be the implementation I'm using, or even my function, but regardless, it's not working as intended.

+The key takeaway is that the use of `std::future<T>` allows us to wait for our task to complete.

 ### ...work in progress
 #
 ### If you've found anything from this repo useful, please consider contributing towards the only thing that makes it all possible – my unhealthy relationship with 90+ SCA score coffee beans.